SRAYANSH-GUPTA/futurecity/README.md

 - *HTML5*: Semantic markup for the website structure.
 - *CSS3*: Custom styling for layout, responsiveness, and aesthetics.
-- *JavaScript*: Client-side scripting for dynamic behavior and interactions.
+- *JavaScript*: Client-side scripting for dynamic behavior and interactions.(in future).
+User interactive.

 ## Features